coostdocs/codoc/content/en/co/json.md

 Json& push_back(Json& v);
 ```

-- Add elements to an array (null automatically becomes an array after calling this method).
+- Add elements to an array (non-array Json automatically becomes an array after calling this method).
 - **`v` is moved and becomes null after this operation**.